lana-20/mobile-fragmentation/README.md

 - Different mobile screen sizes and resolutions (especially the outliers, like iPhone X).
 - Flaky network conditions, particularly for apps with offline access and Lite mobile versions.
 - Different Android and iOS versions, based on market share (and crash reports).
-This includes testing on Android OEMs’ custom skins, like OneUI (OnePlus), MiUI (Xiaomi), EMUI (Huawei) and so on.
+This includes testing on Android OEMs’ custom skins, like OneUI (Samsung), MiUI (Xiaomi), EMUI (Huawei) and so on.

 Additionally, since different app types will be affected to varying degrees by fragmentation, remember to: